ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 VMs with shared multi-writer VMDKs such as Oracle RAC or MS Exchange / SQL clusters or VMs with raw device mappings are examples of VMs that need extra consideration before migration.

-## Network Swing
+## Network swing
 {: #hcxclient-planning-net-swing}

-Network Swing occurs after the evacuation of the VMs on source side networks is complete and the network design / implementation is completed on the cloud side.
+Network swing occurs after the evacuation of the VMs on source side networks is complete and the network design and implementation is completed on the cloud side.
 Configuring HCX to unstretch the networks related to the completed VMs within migration waves, allows the migrated VMs to route network traffic by using the cloud side NSX infrastructure.

 ## Client platforms supported
 {: #hcxclient-planning-client-platforms}